qwo/blog/content/recurse/interview-prep.md

 Picking a language that you are comfortable in is useful.
 I remember when I first did whiteboarding, I decided to try whiteboarding in C++ when I had mostly been practicing in JavaScript.
 It ended up becoming very sloppy, mixing syntax between C++ and Java; It's better to whiteboard in a language you're very solid in than one you think the interview would prefer.

+Revisiting a data structures course like [Problem Solving with Python Data Structures](interactivepython.org/runestone/static/pythonds/index.html) was an excellent refresher for me to know the internal tradeoffs in Python.
+Python is a language I've been using professionally but not my first language I learned programming with.

 In addition, at minimum would be recommended to know these structures in the language you're familiar with.
 These recommendations come from the Cracking the Code Interview Sixth Edition.

 ![From Cracking the Coing Interview](https://lh3.googleusercontent.com/l5PCpfvRPSN4aSSlwVA_SAzBTqcuC65IUsZPymIcWvZmO9s15kKyojGPv4RRxbcJrxCToELSAPf8uNbNlgHWrIcuepVTcfY-ij8-nG8jaYLJcistZXzrIYFz-j5LzMNExUfowyZHY5UkcPuK1zvFIn-tB0efuLndNGh4-xMRrfTdWHkHhkhMWzxNTVjt7him9uYQDVBWwVUIDtOizuUtnfAFZQNketiX5mpak08X05NLG8ijrpuon261KGjOtopCiChEwv9GOjXkGPugdT_OYI2FmksDJYDshJweCCRWGFfamQJfauxLlnql39l0wzl5vXZ6SLOXaTn6LwEM_Pa1xjDK27WsUcehfHukbhZqzZS4WdiF75QLuI-nMk8458drgcTT7eYY3Ynw1t-LRRfFdKGLkhzkgd_2DDCr2DdPObPMhBucjxChUlqq7RtW80fMMpl_yYQ2cVIyuWxVaIm6jdp-FbOobwNdcLoLE8dtNtDA3tWTMH8Ed345Zm5wJyHU-gnHJfjWeQMOxhD2fg42H_BOWza2tjz_7FnLKsv-CcRI8vWCCK4szwFk3fXPUx_-JlKYKcCvygPopXoKX9EtEDS7135mjzF333H6fEP1WeLOCn0Fx5rKWw=w1400-h996-no)